-As a "second stepper" (a first time property owner looking to buy their second), you are not entitled to the same benefits as first time buyers.
+What’s more, as a "second stepper" (a first-time property owner looking to buy their second), you are not entitled to the same benefits as first time buyers.
 This includes stamp duty relief and access to certain Help to Buy schemes.

-It will most likely be cheaper for you to stay where you are.
-Especially if you're happy with the area you live and you have planning permission to improve or extend your property.
+You may find it would be cheaper for you to stay where you are, particularly if you are happy with the area you live.
+If space is an issue, you could consider applying for planning permission to improve or extend your property.

-Alongside sorting out your finances, you need to know what property you can afford.
-And before you do that, calculate how much how much you can borrow.
+Alongside sorting out your finances, you’ll need to know what sort of property you can afford.
+And this all comes down to knowing how much you can borrow.

 How much mortgage you can get depends on your regular income, outgoings and debt.